• Contact Support

-Why Can The College and Reserves Budgets Go Negative?
+Why Can The Reserves and Future Fund Budgets Go Negative?

 The majority of the budget categories cannot go below zero, meaning that if a student spends more than they budgeted in that area, they’ll need to make up for it somewhere else.

-The only exceptions to this rule are the College and Reserves budgets in Teen and Plus, respectively.
+The only exceptions to this rule are the Future Fund and Reserves budgets in Life Scenarios and Advanced Budgeting, respectively.
 These categories represent how much the student has left over after creating their budget.
 In other words, their savings.
 When a student spends more than they budgeted or goes into debt, these categories allow the student to account for that in their budget.
 This way, students can easily visualize how these choices affect them, even if the money isn’t missing from their bank account total.

 When the student adds money to the negative number, it will get closer to zero.
 If they keep doing this, they’ll eventually reach a positive number again.
 This means that they’ve accounted for the debt or misstep in their budgeting and can now begin to consider excess money in their budget as savings.